Board of Directors: Members

 Dr. Drosdowech’s clinical interests include shoulder replacement, shoulder arthroscopy and shoulder trauma.
 His research interests are computer navigated shoulder replacement, clinical outcomes of shoulder replacement and rotator cuff repair.

-As the current Vice-President of the Professional Staff Organization at St. Joseph’s Health Care London, he has Board responsibilities as well as being a member of the Resource Planning & Audit Committee and Medical Advisory Committee for St. Joseph’s Health Care, London.
+As the current President of the Professional Staff Organization at St. Joseph’s Health Care London, he has Board responsibilities as well as being a member of the Resource Planning & Audit Committee and Medical Advisory Committee for St. Joseph’s Health Care, London.

 Paul is also a Senior Associate in the Innovation Policy Lab, Munk School of Global Affairs, University of Toronto, and an Advisory Board Member to the Translational Health Graduate Program at the University of Toronto Faculty of Medicine.
 Paul is a graduate of TRIUM, an integrated Global EMBA graduate degree program issued jointly by the London School of Economics (UK), New York University, and HEC School of Management (Paris, France).
 Paul also holds an HBA from the Richard Ivey School of Business.
 Paul is the Foundation Board representative to the St. Joseph’s Health Care Board of Directors.